FOR 100 Forestry Program Orientation (1 Credit)

 FOR 208 Soils: Sustainable Ecosystems (4 Credits)

-Focuses on the basics of Soil Science, ranging from physical properties to use and management.
-Soils with respect to traditional agricultural, wildlands and rangelands, watersheds and modern environmental perspectives will be discussed.
-New and current events of soils applications and the science of soils in the world around us will be reviewed to better understand the role soil has in our everyday lives.
-Lab component will include in and out of classroom lab work and field trips.
+Focuses on soil science basics, from physical properties to use and management.
+Discusses traditional agricultural, wildlands and rangelands, watersheds, and modern environmental perspectives on soil.
+Reviews new soil applications and soil science to better understand the role soil has in our lives.
+Includes lab component with indoor and outdoor experience and field trips.

 FOR 209 Fire Ecology and Effects (3 Credits)